chis0m/note-taker/README.md

   cd note-taker

-  ./sail down --rmi all -v || true #Optional - This will remove images that my interfere with the installation
+  ./sail down --rmi all -v || true #Optional - This will remove images that may interfere with the installation

   ./sail build